mithro/HDMI2USB-litex-firmware-old/README.md

-For project description and information see the project [README.md](/) file.

 # Building HDMI2USB-litex-firmware on Ubuntu 14.04 LTS

-These scripts are designed to bootstrap a firmware build environment on Ubuntu 14.04 LTS and also works on 16.04 though with less testing.
+The scripts in the `scripts` directory are designed to bootstrap a firmware build environment on Ubuntu 14.04 LTS and also works on 16.04 though with less testing.
 This is only required if you wish to make changes to the firmware.
 For using a HDMI2USB board, prebuilt versions of the firmware are available in the [HDMI2USB-firmware-prebuilt](http://github.com/timvideos/HDMI2USB-firmware-prebuilt) repository.